pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 `pd.options.future.infer_string = True` option is available for users.

 Otherwise, the actual string-specific functionality (such as the `.str` accessor methods) should generally all keep working as is.

-By preserving the current missing value semantics, this proposal is also backwards compatible on this aspect.
+By preserving the current missing value semantics, this proposal is also mostly backwards compatible on this aspect.
+When storing strings in object dtype, pandas however did allow using `None` as the missing value indicator as well (and in certain cases such as the `shift` method, pandas even introduced this itself).
+For all the cases where currently `None` was used as the missing value sentinel, this will change to use `NaN` consistently.

 ### For existing users of `StringDtype`